supercrabtree/angular-forex/README.md

 ¥1000
 1.000,00 €

+Angular Forex will also convert your currencies for you using the Yahoo Finance API, **non-commercial use only,** please read the terms of service [here](http://info.yahoo.com/guidelines/us/yahoo/ydn/ydn-3955.html)
+**1.1k minified and gzipped**
 ### [Demo is here](http://supercrabtree.github.io/angular-forex)

-Angular Forex will also convert your currencies for you using the Yahoo Finance API, **non-commercial use only,** please read the terms of service [here](http://info.yahoo.com/guidelines/us/yahoo/ydn/ydn-3955.html)

 ## Installation